How Much Lookahead is Needed to Win Infinite Games?: Computational Complexity of Delay Games

-In the proof, we show how to turn a winning strategy for Player~$ I $ in $ \delaygame{L} $ into a winning strategy for games with arbitrarily larger lookahead.
+\begin{proof} We only consider the non-trivial implication~(\ref{thm_upperbound_winsany})~$\Rightarrow$~(\ref{thm_upperbound_winsspecial}) and prove the contrapositive by turning a winning strategy for Player~$ I $ in $ \delaygame{L} $ into a winning strategy for games with arbitrarily larger lookahead.
 We use a pumping argument to show that every sufficiently large lookahead contains some repetitive behavior, which we pump to cover the larger lookahead.
 To this end, we construct a simulation of the original game to inductively define the new strategy for Player~$ I $.
 The simulation proceeds in big steps, i.e., the players pick sufficiently large blocks of input and output letters, respectively, which allows us to identify the repetitive behaviour in each such block.
-The structure of the simulation is similar to the abstract game from the proof of Theorem~\ref{thm_paritycomplexity_ub}, where Player~$ I $ is always two functions ahead, after he moved, while Player~$ O $ responds only to the first of these two functions.
-In this proof, we do not need an abstract representation of the lookahead, which is why we represent it just by concrete sequences of input letters.
+The structure of the simulation is similar to the game~$\game(\aut)$ from the proof of Theorem~\ref{thm_paritycomplexity_ub}, where Player~$ I $ is always two functions ahead, after he moved, while Player~$ O $ responds only to the first of these two functions.
+In this alternative proof, we do not need an abstract representation of the lookahead, which is why we represent it just by concrete sequences of input letters.

-As in the previous proof, simulating the game in big steps requires us to extend the automaton recognizing $ L $ to accumulate the maximal color along a run.
-However, here we additionally give Player~$ I $ the possibility to raise a flag, which triggers a color output and a reset of the accumulator.
-This changes the underlying language~$ L $ to a new language~$ L' $, but as long as we require Player~$ I $ to trigger color outputs infinitely often, $ \delaygame{L} $ and $ \delaygame{L'} $ share the same winner.
-Thus, it suffices to consider $ \delaygame{L'} $ instead of $ \delaygame{L} $.
-With control over the exact position of color outputs at hand, Player~$ I $ then can trigger these exactly at the end of each block.
-Finally, this ensures the same color sequence as in the simulated play.